One Instrument to Rule Them All: The Bias and Coverage of Just-ID IV: Rejection Rates in Theory and Practice

 Many microeconometric \ac{IV} applications involve linear probability models in which causal effects are changes in probabilities.
+This also has implications for endogeneity.
 The AE98 estimates of the effect of the birth of a third child on female labor force participation in 1980, for example, range from roughly $-0.18$ for OLS to $-0.12$ for IV\@.
 Labor force participation rates for women with only two children run around 57\%.
 Causal effects might therefore be as large as $-0.57$, but no larger, since probabilities can't be negative.
-In this case, $\frac{\sigma_{v}}{\sigma_{\epsilon}}$ is about 1 (again, using standard deviations in the data rather than residuals), so $\beta_{OLS}-\beta$ can be no larger than $-0.18+.57=0.39$, thereby bounding $\rho$ at this value.
+In this case, $\frac{\sigma_{v}}{\sigma_{\epsilon}}$ is about 1 (again, using standard deviations in the data rather than residuals), so $\beta_{OLS}-\beta$ can be no larger than $-0.18+0.57=0.39$, thereby bounding $\rho$ at this value.
 This generous bound makes no use of the fact that selection bias is likely to make OLS estimates of family-size effects on female supply too large (in magnitude) rather than too small.
-Other applications with Bernoulli outcomes admit similar sorts of arguments.\footnote{In the same spirit, \textcite{ImRu97complier} and \textcite{kitagawa15} use the effects of an instrument on distributions of continuously distributed variables to construct specification tests for just-ID \ac{IV} models.
-These tests use the fact that effects on distributions of outcomes are naturally bounded.}
+Other applications with Bernoulli outcomes admit similar sorts of bounds.